STONE SOUP SHAKESPEARE

 Acting the Bard

-Acting Shakespeare provides you with a chance to understand his world and language from the inside.
-We offer group workshops and private study of Shakespeare's texts and characters through text vocal, physical, textual and scene work.
+Acting Shakespeare provides us with a chance to understand his world and language from the inside.
+We offer group workshops and private study of Shakespeare's texts and characters through vocal, physical, textual, and scene work.

 Storytelling